dedis/cothority/byzcoin/DataStructures.md

 ```

-During verification, the verifier then can do the following to make sure that the
+During verification, the verifier can then do the following to make sure the
 key/value pair returned is valid:

-1. Verify the inclusion proof of the key in the Merkle tree root of the trie
+1. Verify the inclusion proof of the key in the Merkle tree root of the trie.
 This is described in the [trie](trie/README.md) package.
-2. Verify the Merkle tree root in the InclusionProof is the same as the one
+2. Verify the Merkle tree root in the `InclusionProof` is the same as the one
 given in the latest skipblock
 3. Verify the Links are a valid chain from the genesis block to the latest block.
 The first forward link points to the genesis block to give the roster to the